Case Study · CSIRO · AI Product Discovery · 2022-2023

 Overview

-As design lead, I facilitated cross-functional risk assessment activities, synthesised findings into actionable design recommendations, and developed frameworks that embedded responsible AI considerations into the product development process rather than treating them as an afterthought.
+As design lead, I facilitated cross-functional risk assessment activities, synthesised findings into actionable design recommendations, and developed frameworks that embedded responsible AI considerations into the scientific discovery process rather than treating them as an afterthought.

 The Challenge